Montclair School Vote

 Ideas for Future Cost Savings

-We want to avoid reductions in force.
+We want to avoid cuts that impact the educational experience.
 We hope the district explores all options for efficiency, including:

 - Improve procurement processes and seek better contracts.
 The district is currently spending too much money on classroom supplies and textbooks.